 - Comfortable conductive fabric touch sensors also work on touch screens

-If you have questions about any of these features, or you’d like to see other features added in, feel free to send a message at any time.
+If you have questions about any of these features, or you’d like to see other features added in, feel free to send a message at any time or post it in the forum.
 Not everything is a good fit for the Keyglove’s design, but I love hearing new ideas.

 - Wearable computing:

-This technology hasn’t taken off yet because the optics aren’t economical enough, but it’s definitely coming!
+This technology is just starting to take off, pushed forward in large part by Google Glass and competitors (proof-of-concept with Glass already successful).
 If your display was a translucent projection in your glasses, and your computer was in your pocket, wouldn’t you want a self-contained wireless input device that you didn’t have to hold or look at?

 If you find yourself using a custom keyboard commands to do things in the games you play, the Keyglove is the perfect device to allow the same control with much less effort and much more efficiency.
 Anything you can do with a keyboard can be done with a Keyglove , and the Keyglove adds motion control and immediate availability—you’ll never need to find the right position on the keyboard again, since your keyboard is fitted to your fingers!